Emocoin Self Reported Market Capitalization Achieves $35.70 Million (EMO)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Emocoin’s launch date was April 30th, 2021.
+Emocoin’s genesis date was April 30th, 2021.
 Emocoin’s total supply is 21,000,000,000 tokens.
-The official message board for Emocoin is linktr.ee/emo.coin.
+The Reddit community for Emocoin is https://reddit.com/r/emocoin2 and the currency’s Github account can be viewed here.
+The official website for Emocoin is www.emo.network.
 Emocoin’s official Twitter account is @emo.coin and its Facebook page is accessible here.
-The Reddit community for Emocoin is https://reddit.com/r/emocoin2 and the currency’s Github account can be viewed here.
-Emocoin’s official website is www.emo.network.
+Emocoin’s official message board is linktr.ee/emo.coin.

 Buying and Selling Emocoin

-It is usually not currently possible to buy alternative cryptocurrencies such as Emocoin directly using US dollars.
-Investors seeking to acquire Emocoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Emocoin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Emocoin directly using U.S. dollars.
+Investors seeking to acquire Emocoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Emocoin using one of the exchanges listed above.

 Receive News & Updates for Emocoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Emocoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.